invoiceninja/invoiceninja.github.io/source/en/self-host-installation.md

 composer create-project --no-dev
 ```

+*Be aware, at the time of writing the react frontend is not included by default if you clone this repository.
+Refer to the configured githubb workflow for additional information.*

 ### Final setup steps

-<p>Once you have configured your virtual host, copy the same .env file </p>
+Once you have configured your virtual host, copy the same .env file

 ```bash